borb/amigahid-pico/README.md

 ## errata

+this project is still in the relatively early stages in terms of hardware design and i'm learning things like kicad as i go along. it's likely i'll make mistakes, so this section documents those mistakes.

 ### board revision 1

 revision 1 was based around using the txs0108 bidirectional level shifter, which proved to be a mistake: whilst it worked for keyboard functionality, the voltage drop once connected to a controller port was so significant the amiga was held in reset. this would not have been an issue for big-box amigas as they have no dedicated reset line on the keyboard port, but it would have proved difficult for the amiga 500, 600 and 1200.

 ### board revision 2

-revision 2 of the board was the first successful test. this will change in the near future as some quirks were discovered during assembly. the design was changed to be mosfet-centric  using the bss138; this may change in future. i'd like to use the
+revision 2 of the board was the first successful test. this will change in the near future as some quirks were discovered during assembly. the design was changed to be mosfet-centric using the bss138; this may change in future. long-term, i'd like to use an ic rather than a series of (at present) 17 mosfets, but i have not yet found a part which provides all of the desired features.

 the pico is attached using castellated edges to pads on the surface. ensure the alignment is straight and flood the edges with solder, ensuring the solder makes contact with both the edge and the pad (check). buzz the attachment out with a multimeter to ensure it's worked and not shorted.